7urtles/Nginx-Django-Deployment/README.md

    ***The Django project you'd like to deploy must be in your home/username directory!!***

-If you've set up your project from the repository here: https://github.com/chparmley/Auto-Django
+Ideally you've set up your project from the repository here: https://github.com/chparmley/Auto-Django

    An assumed file structure for the install is as such: